Multimodal LLM With Hierarchical Mixture-of-Experts for VQA on 3D Brain MRI: Methodology

 \paragraph{Low-level image modality-specific and image modality-agnostic (shared) experts} Each low-level expert $W$ represents a projection transformation from the vision encoder embedding space to the LLM embedding space: $W: R^{N_{I} \times d_{I}} \rightarrow R^{N_{I} \times d_{T}}$.
 We utilized a simple linear transformation for the projection transformation as in the original LLaVa paper \citep{liu2023visual}.
 Each image modality embedding is processed through a modality-specific expert and a modality-agnostic (shared) expert.
 The modality-specific expert emphasizes extracting image modality-specific features, whereas the modality-agnostic expert focuses on deriving common features from all image modalities.
 The parameters for the modality-specific expert are unique to each image modality (T1Gd, T1, T2, and FLAIR), while those for the modality-agnostic expert are consistent across all image modalities.

 Each image modality is passed through both low-level experts and then summed embedding dimension-wise.
-To balance contributions from each image modality and prevent mode collapse towards a single image modality, the low-level router generates weights that total 1 for both experts.
 The overall formulation for the hierarchical MoE is as follows:

-where $n$ represents the high-level expert and $m$ represents the image modality.
-We considered several different hyperparameters with our MoE implementation, including the number of high-level experts, prompt information in high-level and/or low-level routers, the number of layers in the low-level experts, and others.
+where $h$ indexes the high-level expert blocks, $m$ indexes the image modalities, and $\alpha^{(h)}_{m}$ and $\beta^{(h)}_{m}$ are the modality-specific and modality-agnostic weights produced by the corresponding low-level router (which sum to one within an expert block $h$).
 Our validation experiments on the GLI dataset found that the optimal number of high-level experts was 16, corresponding to the number of labels times the number of tasks.

 The fused image token embeddings are combined with the text prompt token embeddings.
 Then, these embeddings are input into the LLM decoder at the token embedding layer for multi-task prediction and text generation.